Bob Considine: Biography

 A profile of the writer appearing in Time bore the headline "Ghost at Work", alluding to the numerous works to which he contributed in a behind-the-scenes role.
 "Ghostwriter Considine dashes off his fast-moving autobiographies while their heroes still rate Page One, takes one-third of the 'author's' royalties as his cut.
 His General Wainwright's Story was in print before Wainwright was out of the hospital.
 While Ted Lawson was still recovering from wounds suffered in Doolittle's Tokyo raid, Considine finished Thirty Seconds Over Tokyo."
 He made an estimated $100,000 annually.

 He continued to work for Hearst while writing his books and adapting some of them into screenplays.
 He was undaunted by the pace of his schedule.
 "Last year [1948] I spent time in Palm Springs, Paris, and Mexico City.
 I covered the Kentucky Derby and talked to the Pope.
 I even saw the World Series.
 It's a pretty good job", he told Time.

 With the creation of United Press International in 1958, Considine remained on the Hearst payroll, but his work was syndicated through the wire service.

 Around 1960, a children's parody of the Howdy Doody show theme song went "It's Howdy Doody time, the show's not worth a dime, so turn on channel nine, and watch Bob Considine."

 Considine had an array of influential admirers.
 He had correspondence from Truman, Lyndon B. Johnson, Rube Goldberg, Nelson A. Rockefeller, Cardinal Francis Spellman, and General William C. Westmoreland.
 President Dwight D. Eisenhower in a 1960 letter to William Randolph Hearst Jr., praised Considine's reporting on the 1960 U-2 incident in which the Soviets downed an American aircraft piloted by Francis Gary Powers and used for intelligence gathering.
 The controversy sank the American-Soviet summit which was about to convene in Paris.
 "Writing this note gives me also an opportunity to express my satisfaction over the balanced and reasonable way the Hearst papers handled the recent U-2 incident and the 'Summit' meeting.
 I thought that some of the pieces by Bob Considine were excellent, and of course from my viewpoint they were highly complimentary.
 I never forget the old saw -- 'He is a great man; he agrees with me.'"

-Bob Considine's "On The Line With Considine" commentaries were heard at different periods on the ABC Radio Network, and on NBC Monitor.
+Considine's "On The Line With Considine" commentaries were heard at different periods on the ABC Radio Network, and on NBC Monitor.
+WNBC-TV broadcast a television version of the program in 1951.

 In his final column in 1975, Considine reportedly wrote: "I'll croak in the newspaper business.
 Is there any better way to go?"
 He died in the Manhattan borough of New York City that same year following a stroke.
 Bob Considine is interred in a crypt at Gate of Heaven Cemetery in Hawthorne, New York.

 His papers are held by the Special Collections Research Center at Syracuse University (see "External links" below).